TIMELINE-Key moments in Novak Djokovic's Australian saga | Politics

 TIMELINE-Key moments in Novak Djokovic's Australian saga

-Novak Djokovic's bid to win a record-breaking 21st men's Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after Australia cancelled his visa for a second time on public health grounds.
-Here is a summary of key dates in the still developing saga: Dec 16: Djokovic tested positive for coronavirus, according to his affidavit https://www.fedcourt.gov.au/__data/assets/pdf_file/0019/95050/Affidavit-of-Novak-Djokovic-sworn-on-10-January-2022.pdf to the Australian federal court.
+World tennis number one Novak Djokovic's bid to win a record-breaking 21 men's Grand Slam titles at the Australian Open without a COVID-19 vaccination hangs in the balance after Australia canceled his visa for a second time on public health grounds.
+Here is a summary of key dates in the developing saga: Dec 16: Djokovic tested positive for coronavirus, according to his affidavit to the Australian federal court.

 - Country:

-Novak Djokovic's bid to win a record-breaking 21st men's Grand Slam title at the Australian Open without a COVID-19 vaccination is in jeopardy again after Australia canceled his visa for a second time on public health grounds.
+World tennis number one Novak Djokovic's bid to win a record-breaking 21 men's Grand Slam titles at the Australian Open without a COVID-19 vaccination hangs in the balance after Australia canceled his visa for a second time on public health grounds.

 Dec 17: The tennis star said he attended a charity event in Belgrade and social media posts show him maskless handing out awards to children.
 He said in a statement on Wednesday he did not get his PCR result until after the event.
 He said a rapid antigen test he took beforehand was negative.
 Dec 18: Djokovic broke Serbia's isolation rules for a photoshoot and interview with L'Equipe newspaper.
 He said in his statement that he "felt obliged to go ahead and conduct the L'Equipe interview as I didn't want to let the journalist down."